zhmcclient/zhmc-ansible-modules/docs/source/intro.rst

 The system Ansible is installed on is called the "control system".
 This is where Ansible commands (such as ``ansible-playbook``) are invoked.

-Ansible is written in Python and invokes Ansible modules always as executables, even when they are also written in Python.
+Ansible is written in Python but invokes Ansible modules always as executables, even when they are also written in Python.
 Therefore, Ansible modules implemented in Python are run as Python scripts and are not imported as Python modules.

-The standard installation is that Ansible is installed as an operating system package and uses the existing system Python (version 2).
+The standard installation is that Ansible is installed as an operating system package and uses the existing system Python.
 The Ansible modules then also use the system Python.

 As an alternative to the standard installation, it is possible to use a `virtual Python environment`_ for Ansible itself and for Ansible modules